 Josephine Cullotta April 25, 2019

-In addition to rest, medical supervision, and surgery, a physician may prescribe one or more medications following a Illinois traumatic brain injury.
-These medications may be available over-the-counter or only by prescription.
-They are utilized to make the patient more comfortable and reduce the risk of secondary damage to the brain.
-In general, the medications will fall into one of four categories, outlined below.
+Brain injury medication may be used to make the patient more comfortable and reduce the risk of secondary damage to the brain.
+In general, the brain injury medication will fall into one of four categories, outlined below:

-- Pain Relievers – A medical professional may recommend over-the-counter pain medication to ease the pain from a headache following a Cook County head trauma.
-If the pain is severe or persistent, the doctor may write a prescription for a stronger pain reliever.
+- A medical professional may recommend over-the-counter anti-inflammatory medications to ease the pain from a headache following a brain injury.
+If the pain is severe or persistent, the doctor may write a prescription for anti-inflammatory medication.

-- Diuretics – One of the greatest risks for future complications or secondary damage following a traumatic brain injury is intracranial pressure, or pressure in the brain.
-Cook County brain injury medications that help to reduce pressure include diuretics, which encourage urination and prevent fluid from accumulating in brain tissue.
+- One of the greatest risks for future complications or secondary damage following a traumatic brain injury is intracranial pressure, or pressure in the brain.
+Illinois brain injury medications can help to reduce intracranial pressure, such as diuretics.
+Diuretics encourages urination and prevent fluid from accumulating in brain tissue.

-- Anti-Seizure – While seizures are a complication associated with head trauma, they also can cause even more damage to the brain than the original injury.
-As a result, a physician may give the patient anti-seizure medication to prevent an attack immediately following the injury.
-Thereafter, anti-seizure drugs are utilized as a treatment for actual attacks rather than as a preventative measure.
+- While seizures are a complication associated with head trauma, they also can cause even more damage to the brain than the original injury.
+As a result, a physician may give the patient anti-seizure medication to prevent an attack immediately following the brain injury.

-- Coma-Inducing – Following a severe Cook County head trauma, coma-inducing brain injury drugs may be administered by a physician.
+- Following a severe Brain Injury coma-inducing drugs may be administered by a physician.
 Putting the patient into a coma protects further brain damage because less oxygen is required for the body to function.

-Illinois Brain injury medications are prescribed for use by medical professionals to treat symptoms and prevent further injury to patients.
-If you or a loved one has suffered a brain injury, contact a Illinois traumatic brain injury attorney for more information by filling out our online form or call our office at (847) 651-7191.
+In summary the above medications may be prescribed to treat symptoms and prevent further injury to brain injury patients.
+If you or a loved one has suffered a brain injury, contact our brain injury lawyer by filling out our online form or call us at (847) 651-7191.